pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 We are now ready to fill out the promotion parameters.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-create-promotion-filled-etherscan.png').default}
-  alt='Twab Rewards createPromotion function filled on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards createPromotion function filled on Etherscan' class='padding-bottom--md'
 />

 Click on the `Write` button to send the transaction.